-- Google Self Driving Car: Google has one of the most high profile self driving cars, garnering much of the attention surrounding autonomous vehicles.
-Google's car promises to make it safer and easier for everyone to get around with no driving required.
+- Waymo (Google’s Self Driving Car): Google has one of the most high profile self driving cars, garnering much of the attention surrounding autonomous vehicles.
+Google’s car promises to make it safer and easier for everyone to get around with no driving required.
 So far, Google self driving cars have driven more than 1 million miles and are out on the streets of Mountain View and Austin.
 Google is considering selling autonomous vehicles in the future.

 - Tesla: While Google often gets more press, it’s Tesla’s vehicles that are really making moves in autonomous driving.
 In fact, a recent software update made its vehicles nearly autonomous.
 They are now able to automatically steer, change lanes, and park on their own.
 Eventually, Tesla plans to sell vehicles without wheels or pedals.